nrodgers1/Trophic-Analysis-of-Dircted-Networks/README.md

 The code is written in Julia and has a range of julia dependancies such as Graphs.jl and other common Julia packages.

-Trophic Analysis only invovles solving a matrix equation and a simple calculation to get the incoherence so should be accesible to researcher in many fields who are not familair with julia or this particualr code which contains a lot of extra data.
+Trophic Analysis only invovles solving a matrix equation and a simple calculation to get the incoherence so should be accesible to researchers in many fields who are not familair with julia or this particualr code which contains a lot of extra data.

 I am happy to discuss with other researchers how to implent Trophic Analysis for yourself or questions about the subject.